callahantiff/PheKnowVec/README.md

 ***

 Run main to create code sets
-Run bash script to push data from temp_file to GCS  (delete temp directory off of laptop, but keep on cloud server) Run gscloud_to_gbquery to push data from GCS to GBQ Run cohort creator to create cohorts and generate results
+Run bash script1 to push data from temp_file to GCS (delete temp directory off of laptop, but keep on cloud server) Run gscloud_to_gbquery to push data from GCS to GBQ Run cohort creator to create cohorts and generate results Run bash script again to push cohorts up to GCS and then gscloud to bigquery again to create the tables for each disease cohort